wilderyns/dotfiles/README.md

 Code extensions, installs the selected system Flatpaks on Linux, and applies the remaining configuration.

-On a Fedora atomic desktop, Ghostty and 1Password are layered with rpm-ostree.
+On Bazzite (and other Fedora atomic distros), Ghostty and 1Password are layered with rpm-ostree.
+1Password is layered to deal with inter-application communication (specifically with Firefox's 1Password extension), and Ghostty is layered because that's their recommended install method for atomic distributions.
-That step requests administrator authorization and requires a reboot before the applications become available.
-Non-atomic Linux intentionally skips these two system packages.

 Linux Flatpaks are listed in `.config/dotfiles/flatpaks.txt` and installed at system scope from Flathub.
 The installer adds and updates listed applications;
-it deliberately does not remove unlisted applications.
-Apps already supplied by the standard KDE Bazzite image are omitted from the manifest.
+it does not remove unlisted applications.